hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `default_ip_address` - Whenever possible, this is the first IPv4 address that is reachable through the default gateway configured on the machine, then the first reachable IPv6 address, and then the first general discovered address if neither exist.
-If VMware tools is not running on the virtual machine, or if the VM is powered off, this value will be blank.
+If VMware Tools is not running on the virtual machine, or if the VM is powered off, this value will be blank.
-* `guest_ip_addresses` - A list of IP addresses as reported by VMWare tools.
+* `guest_ip_addresses` - A list of IP addresses as reported by VMware Tools.

 ~> **NOTE:** Keep in mind when using the results of `scsi_type` and `network_interface_types`, that the `vsphere_virtual_machine` resource only